Can Bright Horizons Family Solutions Inc. (NYSE:BFAM) Offer Investors Safety?

 Is the stock of BFAM attractive?

-In related news, Director, TOCIO MARY ANN sold 3,000 shares of the company’s stock in a transaction that recorded on Apr 12.
-The sale was performed at an average price of 164.82, for a total value of 494,460.
-As the sale deal closes, the COO North America Center Ops, Burke Mary Lou now sold 5,000 shares of the company’s stock, valued at 818,773.
-Also, CEO & President, Kramer Stephen Howard sold 4,000 shares of the company’s stock in a deal that was recorded on Apr 06.
-The shares were price at an average price of 178.97 per share, with a total market value of 715,894.
-Following this completion of acquisition, the CEO & President, Kramer Stephen Howard now holds 4,000 shares of the company’s stock, valued at 686,396.
+In related news, Chief Financial Officer, BOLAND ELIZABETH J sold 824 shares of the company’s stock in a transaction that recorded on Jun 04.
+The sale was performed at an average price of 140.79, for a total value of 116,011.
+As the sale deal closes, the Director, TOCIO MARY ANN now sold 3,000 shares of the company’s stock, valued at 494,460.
+Also, COO North America Center Ops, Burke Mary Lou sold 5,000 shares of the company’s stock in a deal that was recorded on Apr 12.
+The shares were price at an average price of 163.75 per share, with a total market value of 818,773.
+Following this completion of acquisition, the CEO & President, Kramer Stephen Howard now holds 4,000 shares of the company’s stock, valued at 715,894.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.90%.

 5 out of 9 analysts covering the stock have rated it a Buy, while 2 have maintained a Hold recommendation on Bright Horizons Family Solutions Inc..
 1 analysts has assigned a Sell rating on the BFAM stock.
 The 12-month mean consensus price target for the company’s shares has been set at $168.88.